n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecloudstorage.md

 # Google Cloud Storage

-[Google Cloud Storage](https://cloud.google.com/storage){:target="_blank" .external-link} node allows you to automate work in the Google Cloud Storage platform and integrate Google Cloud Storage with other applications. n8n has built-in support for a wide range of Google Cloud Storage features, which includes basic operations like creating, updating, deleting, and getting buckets and objects.
+Google Cloud Storage node allows you to automate work in the Google Cloud Storage platform and integrate Google Cloud Storage with other applications. n8n has built-in support for a wide range of Google Cloud Storage features, which includes basic operations like creating, updating, deleting, and getting buckets and objects.

 On this page, you'll find a list of operations the Drift node supports and links to more resources.